knowsys/eval-datalog-arithmetic/SPASS-SPL_README.md

 Secondly, the Datalog `.rls` file is processed by the [VLog](https://github.com/karmaresearch/vlog) Java API [Rulewrk](https://github.com/knowsys/rulewerk).
 We created a [small java project eval-datalog-arithmetic](https://github.com/knowsys/eval-datalog-arithmetic/tree/main/code-eval-datalog-arithmetic) that uses [Rulewrk](https://github.com/knowsys/rulewerk) to load the `.rls` Knowledge Base, materialise it via the Datalog engine  [VLog](https://github.com/karmaresearch/vlog), and query for a Goal fact.
 If no Goal fact is derived, an alternative given query is answered to provide an explanation.
 We separately measure parsing, loading, reasoning (materialisation) and querying in miliseconds.

 This project uses the `0.8.0-SNAPSHOT` version of `rulewek-parser` and `rulewerk-vlog` modules, as it can be seen in the pom.xml file.
-In turn, `rulewerk-vlog` was used with a locally built `vlog-java` jar from the [VLog](https://github.com/karmaresearch/vlog) master branch at commit tag [ca0669424963765d08a63a29a0d89e27cf33ef51](https://github.com/karmaresearch/vlog/commit/ca0669424963765d08a63a29a0d89e27cf33ef51).
+In turn, `rulewerk-vlog` was used with a locally built `vlog-java` .jar from the [VLog](https://github.com/karmaresearch/vlog) master branch at commit tag [ca0669424963765d08a63a29a0d89e27cf33ef51](https://github.com/karmaresearch/vlog/commit/ca0669424963765d08a63a29a0d89e27cf33ef51).
+To obtain these dependencies, one can locally clone [Rulewerk](https://github.com/knowsys/rulewerk) and run the attached script TODO to build it with the `vlog-java` .jar dependency at this specific commit tag.
+More details about the installation of  [Rulewerk](https://github.com/knowsys/rulewerk) can be found [here](https://github.com/knowsys/rulewerk#installation).

-TODO explain how to obtain that (build-vlog script) TODO "release jar" for linux
+TODO "release jar" for linux

 TODO explain how to run the code